 i) Action Lines C2, C5 and C6, in which ITU is now identified as a moderator/facilitator;

 ii) Action Lines C1, C3, C4, C6, C7 including its eight sub-action lines, C8 and C11, in which ITU is identified as a partner,

+instructs the Director of the Telecommunication Development Bureau

+1 to provide WG-WSIS with a comprehensive summary of ITU-D activities on implementation of the WSIS outcomes;

+2 to ensure that concrete objectives and deadlines for WSIS activities are developed and reflected in the operational plans of ITU-D in accordance with Resolution 140 (Rev. Guadalajara, 2010);

+3 to provide information on emerging trends based on ITU-D activities;

+4 to take appropriate action to facilitate the activities in implementing this resolution,

 calls upon Member States

-to continue to give priority to the development of the telecommunication/ICT infrastructure, including in rural, remote and underserved areas, in order to build the information society,
+1 to continue to give priority to the development of the telecommunication/ICT infrastructure, including in rural, remote and underserved areas, to the building of confidence and security in the use of telecommunications/ICTs, to the fostering of an enabling environment and to ICT applications, in order to build the information society,

+2 to submit contributions to relevant ITU-D study groups and to the Telecommunication Development Advisory Group, where appropriate, and contribute to WG-WSIS on implementing WSIS outcomes within the ITU mandate;

+3 to support and collaborate with the Director of BDT in implementing relevant WSIS outcomes in ITU-D,

 requests the Secretary-General

-to transmit this resolution to the Plenipotentiary Conference (Guadalajara, 2010) for consideration and appropriate action in this regard when reviewing Resolution 140 (Antalya, 2006), in order to specify ITU-D's clear role in this area and the provision of the necessary funding.
+to transmit this resolution to the Plenipotentiary Conference (Busan, 2014) for consideration and appropriate action in this regard when reviewing Resolution 140 (Rev. Guadalajara, 2010), in order to specify ITU-D's clear role in this area and the provision of the necessary funding.

 ______________